Tips To Help Us Serve You Better

 • Check around your seat for personal belongings before exiting.

 • Keep aisles clear for safety, speed of boarding, and consideration of other customers.
+Fold strollers and grocery carts when possible.

 • Seats are for customers, not for personal belongings.